OctopusDeploy/docs/docs/deployment-examples/virtual-hard-drive-deployments.md

 ---
-title: Virtual Hard Drives
+title: Virtual hard drives
 description: VHD steps allow you to deploy a virtual hard drive and optionally attach it to a Hyper-V virtual machine.
 position: 160
 ---

-The Deploy a VHD Step was introduced in **Octopus 3.11.1**.
+The deploy a VHD Step was introduced in **Octopus 3.11.1**.

 :::warning
-The Deploy a VHD Step requires the target Machine to be running Windows Server 2012 or newer, and the Tentacle service to have Administrator privileges.
+The Deploy a VHD step requires the target Machine to be running Windows Server 2012 or newer, and the Tentacle service to have Administrator privileges.
 :::

 Octopus Deploy has built-in support for deploying Virtual Hard Drives.
 The feature allows you to deploy a package containing a VHD while taking advantage of Octopus features such as variable substitution in configuration files or running config transforms on files within the VHD.
 Octopus can then optionally attach the VHD to an existing Hyper-V virtual machine.

-## Adding a VHD Step {#DeployingVirtualHardDrives-AddingaVHDstep}
+## Adding a VHD step {#DeployingVirtualHardDrives-AddingaVHDstep}

 To deploy a Virtual Hard Drive, add a *Deploy a VHD* step.
 For information about adding a step to the deployment process, see the [add step](/docs/deployment-process/steps/index.md) section.

 ![](images/deploying-virtual-hard-drives-add-step.png)

-## Configuring the Step {#DeployingVirtualHardDrives-ConfiguringtheStep}
+## Configuring the step {#DeployingVirtualHardDrives-ConfiguringtheStep}

 ![](images/deploying-virtual-hard-drives-configure-step.png)

-### Step 1: Select a Package {#DeployingVirtualHardDrives-Step1:SelectaPackage}
+### Step 1: Select a package {#DeployingVirtualHardDrives-Step1:SelectaPackage}

 Use the Package Feed and Package ID fields to select the [package](/docs/packaging-applications/index.md) containing the Virtual Hard Drive (\*.vhd or \*.vhdx) to be installed.
 There must be a single VHD in the root of the package.
 The package may contain deployment scripts and other artifacts required by those scripts, but only a single VHD.

-### Step 2: Configure VHD Options {#DeployingVirtualHardDrives-Step2:ConfigureVHDoptions}
+### Step 2: Configure VHD options {#DeployingVirtualHardDrives-Step2:ConfigureVHDoptions}

 +--------------------------+-----------------------------------------------------------------------------+
 | Field                    | Meaning                                                                     |